emin-grbo/WWDCLounges/index.md

 This isn't a technical question, but what is your favorite part about working on the SwiftUI Team?

 ### A:
 The people, both inside and outside of Apple, by a million miles!
 Everyone I’ve worked with here at Apple is kind, empathetic, thoughtful, and incredibly passionate about the work we do.
 It requires lots of collaboration to pull all the work we do into one cohesive framework, so working with a great team is super important.
 Re. people outside of Apple, you all are the best community I could imagine.
-It’s really wonderful getting your feedback, hearing from you at WWDC, seeing you at community events, etc. As Josh said, empowering you all to make amazing apps is really special. (edited)
+It’s really wonderful getting your feedback, hearing from you at WWDC, seeing you at community events, etc. As Josh said, empowering you all to make amazing apps is really special.

 ---